Code-Institute-Submissions/bitcoin-front-end-project/README.md

 # User Experience
-•	Each graph is unique in design and function
+•	Each graph is unique in design and function.

 •	Stunning and professional looking charts that were easy to understand for the user.
 Different interpretations of the graphs while overall quality of design was at a high level and eye catching and therefore increase the chances of the user returning.